Deependu001/AHEA-Adaptive-Human-Emulation-Attack-Engine/README.md

 # Adaptive Human-Emulation Attack Engine (AHEA)

-AHEA is a safe, research-focused adversary emulator.
-It simulates attacker behavior (scan → fingerprint → post-ex → exfil), observes defender reactions, learns with reinforcement learning, and retrains an ML predictor using real run data.
-The engine visualizes evolving attack paths in an attack graph.
+AHEA is a safe adversary emulator that simulates attacker behavior in a lab environment.
+It learns from defender reactions using reinforcement learning, retrains its ML predictor with real run data, and visualizes evolving attack paths in a dynamic attack graph.
 ---

 ## ✨ Features